Karthik002/i4-spaceport/README.md

 ## Description
 A 3d simulation of a factory in space that is responsible for processing solid, liquid and gas capsules through various stations.
 The simulation is used for the Industry 4.0 competition, which is a competition for high school students related to management engineering concepts and supply chain processes.
-To learn more, visit our [website]([https://www.i4competition.ca](https://uwindustry4.tech/))
+To learn more, visit uwindustry4.tech

 ## Project Details
 - Uses the Unity Game Engine with C# to create a simulation driven by a finite state machine